|Title:||Assistant Head Coach, Offensive Coordinator, Quarterback Coach|

-|Recruits:||Recruiting Areas: Illinois, Indiana, Kentucky, Massachusetts, Michigan, Minnesota, Ohio, Wisconsin|
+|Recruits:||Illinois, Indiana, Michigan, Ohio, Wisconsin|

 Lamb helped Yale to the 1999 Ivy League championship, which was the Bulldogs' first league title in 10 years.
 He coached three of the four most prolific quarterbacks in Yale history: all-time passing leader Alvin Cowan, runner-up Joe Walland and Peter Lee, who ranks fourth in school history.
 Lamb's 2005 quarterback, Jeff Mroz, finished second on Yale's single-season passing chart and tied Cowan's school record with 22 touchdown passes before signing with the Dallas Cowboys.

 Before joining the staff at Yale, Lamb was the quarterbacks coach at Amherst College for four years.

 Lamb was a four-year member of Harvard's football program as an undergraduate and was the 1992 winner of the team's Henry N. Lamar Award, which recognizes dedication to the program, concern for his fellow man and contributions to Harvard football.

 He went on to play competitively in England in 1994 with the Leeds Cougars of the British American Football Association.

 A native of Natick, Massachusetts, Lamb was a three-sport captain at Natick High School and was an all-state quarterback.
 He also was a standout in baseball and basketball.
 Lamb graduated from Harvard in 1993 after concentrating in psychology.
 He holds a master's degree in sports management from the University of Massachusetts.